veraKl/PuG24_EmoReact/README.md

-# Psychologie and Gehirn 2023 Posters Supplementary Webpage
+# Psychologie and Gehirn 2024 Poster Supplementary Webpage
-This is the repo for Samuel Sanders PuG2023 poster supplementary webpage.
+This is the repo for Vera Klütz's and Joshua Rocha's PuG2024 poster supplementary webpage.

 It is forked from Eliahu Horwitz's [template](https://github.com/eliahuhorwitz/Academic-project-page-template).